ArminJo/Arduino-BlueDisplay/examples/SimpleTouchScreenDSO/README.md

   - no attenuator (pin 8+9 left open).
   - passive attenuator with /1, /10, /100 attenuation (pin 8 connected to ground).
   - active attenuator (pin 9 connected to ground) - still experimental.
-- Using 1.1 Volt internal reference.
-5 Volt (VCC) is also selectable and is useful if no attenuator is attached.
+- Using 1.1 volt internal reference.
+5 volt (VCC) is also selectable and is useful if no attenuator is attached.

 - Integrated frequency generator using 16 bit Timer1.
 Frequency from 119 mHz (8.388 second) to 8 MHz